wazuh/wazuh-documentation/source/development/packaging/generate-ova.rst

           * ``dev``: The OVA uses pre-release packages.

     #.
-Execute one of the following commands depending on the preferred set of packages.
+Execute one of the following commands depending on the preferred set of packages to generate the virtual machine image.

-        *  You can run the following command to generate the virtual machine image using production packages.
+        * Using production packages.

             .. code-block:: console

               # ./generate_ova.sh

-         * You can run the following command to generate the virtual machine image using development packages.
+         * Using development packages.

              .. code-block:: console